abhabongse/paxter/docs/beginner-tutorials/evaluation-cycle-explained.md

 ```

 :::{admonition,tip} Dear Advanced Users
-For those who are familiar with the study of Programming Languages,
+For those who are familiar with the field of Programming Languages,
 this maybe enough to get you run wild!
 See the [syntax reference](../references/syntax.md)
 and the {ref}`data definitions for parsed tree nodes <parsing-data-definitions>`